 Advanced Networking (ANET)

 Students: please read this page carefully, so you know what we expect from you, and what you can expect from us.
-We’ll provide a summary at the ANET introduction lecture on Wed Sep 6, 2023 (see the schedule below or check https://rooster.utwente.nl/).
+We’ll provide a summary at the ANET introduction lecture on Fri Sep 6, 2024.
+More details are in the draft schedule below and through TimeEdit.

 The section Additional Reading points to papers and reports on advanced networking concepts that we won’t discuss in class, but that we think are nontheless very interesting.
 Feel free to check them out and discuss them with us if you want.